WPCD-Workflows/documentation/source/old/isip/public/xml/kepleractors.rst

 ============

-The kepleractors project under GForge is used for exchanging Kepler actors among ITM users.
+The kepleractors project under GForge is used for exchanging Kepler actors among EU-IM users.
 This project and its associated SVN repository have been created related to the GForge project `Keplerworkflows <#isip_keplerworkflows>`__ for enhancing traceability and reproducibility of simulations.